nikki-experiments/dev-setup/README.md

 ```

 **VS Color Theme**: Code -> Preferences -> Color Theme
 Choose one of the previously installed or install a new one.
-Using Ayu One today after installing Ayu Adaptive.
+Using Ayu Mirage PowerUp, Ayu Adaptive, and Monokai Pro.

 **VS Icon Theme**: Code -> Preferences -> File Icon Theme
 Choose one of the previously installed or install a new one.
 Using Monokai Pro Icons today after installing Monokai Pro.